jameshaydon/lawvere/README.md

 So `next` works as follows:
 - `get` the current state,
 - Fanout (duplicate) the current state using the pure morphism `{current = , next = }`.
-This is the cone whcih uses the identity morphism at both components.
+This is the cone which uses the identity morphism at both components.
 - On the `next` component, `incr` and `put`,
 - Project out (purely) the `current` component.